Bayesian Nonparametric Inference in Elliptic PDEs: Convergence Rates and Implementation: Results

 \item Set

-where $l_n$ is the log-likelihood function in \eqref{Eq:LogLik}. \end{enumerate} For each iteration, step 2.~requires the evaluation of the log-likelihood $l_n(\Phi\circ p)$, which in turn entails the numerical evaluation of the PDE solution $G(\Phi\circ p)$ at the design points $\{X_1,\dots,X_N\}$, performed in practice using Matlab PDE Toolbox (which also provides an implementation of the triangular mesh for the discretisation of the parameter space).
-Prior samples $\xi\sim\Pi(\cdot)$ required in step 1. are drawn as described above.
+where $l$ is the log-likelihood function in \eqref{Eq:LogLik}. \end{enumerate} For each iteration, step 2~requires the evaluation of the log-likelihood $l_n(\Phi\circ p)$, which in turn entails the numerical evaluation of the PDE solution $G(\Phi\circ p)$ at the design points $X_1,\dots,X_n$, cf.~\eqref{Eq:LogLik}, which we perform via finite element methods.
+The~prior samples $\xi\sim N(0,\Lambda_n)$ required in step 1 are straightforward to draw since $\Lambda_n$ is~diagonal.

-The algorithm is terminated after $H$ steps, returning approximate samples $\{\vartheta_h,\ h=0,\dots, $ $H\}$ from the posterior distribution of $F|\{(Y_i,X_i)\}_{i=1}^n$.
-Under certain assumptions on the forward map that are compatible with the present setting, Hairer, Stuart and Vollmer \cite{HSV14} derived dimension-free spectral gaps which imply rapid convergence towards the invariant measure.
-As a consequence, the posterior mean $\bar F_n=E^\Pi[F|\{(Y_i,X_i)\}_{i=1}^n]$ can be reliably computed numerically by the MCMC average
+The algorithm is terminated after $H$ steps, returning approximate samples $\{\mathbf{F}_0,\ h=0,\dots, $ $H\}$ from the posterior distribution, where a first batch of iterates is typically discarded as the burn-in.
+Under~a set of assumptions on the forward map that is compatible with the present setting, Hairer, Stuart, and Vollmer~\cite{HSV14} derived dimension-free spectral gaps which imply rapid convergence of the pCN marginal laws towards the invariant measure.
+As~a consequence, the~posterior mean $\bar F_n$ can reliably be numerically computed by the MCMC~average

 with non-asymptotic bounds for the numerical approximation error.
-Posterior credible sets can likewise be reliably computed by considering the empirical quantiles of the pCN samples.
+Posterior credible sets can likewise be reliably computed by considering the empirical quantiles of the pCN~samples.